microsoft/live-share/docs/use/vscode.md

 Linux distributions can vary in terms of libraries present after a vanilla install.
 Live Share has both .NET Core requirements and a few of its own to consider.

 Visual Studio Live Share uses the .NET Core runtime which requires a number of libraries be installed.
-While typically present, the following libraries may be missing from certain Debian/Ubuntu distributions or derivatives:
+The following libraries may be missing from certain **Debian/Ubuntu** distributions or derivatives:

 - libunwind8
 - liblttng-ust0